influxdata/docs-v2/content/influxdb/cloud-iox/sql/explore-data/select.md

 The following examples use data from the NOAA database.
 To download NOAA test data see <insert doc name>.

 Use the SELECT statement to query data from a specific measurement or measurments.

-The select clause is required.
+The select clause is required when querying data in SQL.

 - [Syntax](#syntax)
 - [Examples](#examples)